giuse88/squiddy/README.md

 #webRTC-chat

 WebRTC-chat is a Video/Text chat implemented using a new exciting web technology called WebRTC.
 WebRTC provides a means of installing a P2P connection between two browsers.
 That is, the browser becomes a peer in P2P network.
-This allows us developers to implement that kind of web application that since a fews years ago wouldn't be impossible to imagine.
+This allows us developers to implement a kind of web application that a fews years ago wouldn't had been possible to imagine.

 The only goal of this project is to study and understand in depth the characteristic and possibility of this new technology.
 I want to implement a chat service with the following features :
   - Optional Video Chat with different  video qualities : QVGA, VGA, HD.  ( done )
   - Optional Audio ( working )
   - Optional DataConnection
   - Text Chat
   - File sharing
   - A mesh network is used to connect peers.  ( done )
   - Session restoring
   - Move to HTTPS and WSS
   - Bandwidth adaptetion
   - More then 2 users are allowed to connect at same time.
 In fact, there is no limit for the number  ( done ) of users but a mesh network does not scale well and after 4 or 5 users the application is
      unusable